Midrange Espresso Machines

 • Internal build is heavy duty, with a well thought out layout for easy maintenance.

-• Pretty quick steaming because of the stock 4-hole tip (4x 1.1mm).
+• Pretty quick steaming because of the stock 4-hole tip (4x 1mm).

-• Brew pressure is set correctly from the factory at 9 bars with no group outflow.
+• Brew pressure is set correctly from the factory to ~8 bars at the group under typical circumstances.

 • Stock portafilter is quite deep (it can take 22-25g baskets, which usually require a bottomless portafilter).